$20,000 – $350,000

 85% – 95% of Invoice Value

 Actual offers vary based on your application information and lender.

 What Is Business Financing?

 Business financing involves securing funds to launch or expand a business.
 For small business owners and startups, there are a variety of ways to get the working capital they need.

 As with any funding source, it’s important to weigh all the options and read the fine print carefully.
-Watch for any hidden fees that might be included, along with whatever demands the lender or investor might make: whether it involves revenues, a stake in the company itself or any ownership rights to what the company produces.
+Watch for any hidden fees that might be included, along with whatever demands the business lender or investor might make: whether it involves revenues, a stake in the company itself or any ownership rights to what the company produces.
 You might also check with an accountant or tax attorney to see what expenses or interest payments may be tax deductible.